YJPuk/PasswordGenerator/README.md

 &#x2022; Upon completing all prompts a password is generated matching selected criteria in prompts &#x2022; This password is displayed in an alert

+Additional changes
+&#x2022; Colors on the page have been changed to be a darker theme to be easier on the eyes &#x2022; Changed wording around the page to make it more understandable

 This was built using HTML, Javascript and love.

 <hr>